Horse head mask: Unicorn head mask

-Distinctly horselike unicorn head masks are also sold by Archie McPhee and others.
+Unicorn head masks are also sold by Archie McPhee and others.
 They have been used by Arizona State Sun Devils fans as part of attempts to distract opposing free throw shooters.

 Antecedents

 Although the modern horse head mask meme began with the Archie McPhee rubber mask in 2003, there have been earlier antecedents.
 In 1997, the British satirical news miniseries Brass Eye briefly showed a horse head mask in the second episode titled "Drugs".

-In 2001 it appeared in the music video for "Crying at the Discoteque" by Swedish pop group Alcazar, among other animal masks.
+In 2001, it appeared in the music video for "Crying at the Discoteque" by Swedish pop group Alcazar, among other animal masks.